 JISHA conducts the JISHA OSHMS Standards Certification service.
-The certification criteria follow the guideline of the MHLW and that of the ILO.
+The certification criteria follow the guideline of the MHLW and that of ILO.
 The certification is based on the investigation that includes whether management system established at the workplace contributes to improve OSH level, whether OSHMS has been set up properly, and whether it is operated appropriately to produce step-by-step improvement in OSH performance.

 Now that it has been over ten years since JISHA started the OSHMS certification service, improvement in occurrence status of industrial accidents can be seen as the effect of acquiring the OSHMS certification.
-Figure 2 on the next page shows the change in accident rate per 1,000 persons of the average of 129 JISHA-certified workplaces during 2003-2008.
+Figure 2 on the next page shows the change in accident rate per 1,000 persons of the average of 149 JISHA-certified workplaces during 2003-2009.
 Despite the fact that they were, even before acquiring the OSHMS certification, of high OSH level with a low accident rate, 3 years before certification, 3 years after the first certification and that 3 years after the update, each of their three-year average rate of accidents requiring 4 or more days off from work has certainly declined after certification, which indicates the effect of OSHMS introduction.
-Moreover, the 41 workplaces that implemented the third update as of July 2014 among the 129 workplaces are prone to show further declination.
+Moreover, the 52 workplaces that implemented the third update as of October 2015 among the 149 workplaces are prone to show further declination.

-JISHA OSHMS Standards Certification Accident rate (Results of after 2nd update are the total of 41 workplaces) per 1,000 persons 4.0 Year 3.5 3.0 The entire manufacturing industry: Rate of 2.5 accidents requiring four or more days off from work 2.0 15 Certified workplaces: Rate of accidents requiring one or more days off from work (3-year) 1.0 Completed 3rd Completed 2nd update: 129 workplaces update: 41 workplaces Before certification updai updat 0.5 3-year average: After 0.76 certification After 2nd update update 2nd 핞 3-vear 3-year average: 3-year average:0.57 average: 0.50 0.43 0 (as of July 2014)
+JISHA OSHMS Standards Certification Accident rate (Results of after 2nd update are the total of 52 workplaces) per 1,000 persons 4.0 01 03 04 02 05 06 07 80 09 12 13 10 11 3.5 3.0 The entire manufacturing industry: Rate of 2.5 accidents requiring four or more days off from work 2.0 1.5 Certified workplace:Rate of accidents requiring one or more days off from work (3-year) 1.0 Completed 2nd update: 149 workplaces: Completed 3rd update: 52 workplaces Certification update updat 0.5 Before certification average 0.69